-The comprehensive cash reconciliation model which compares aggregated agency claims on the SGFIP to the associated resources held by the State Treasurer's Office has been completed for fiscal year 2019.
-This process has been previously reviewed by the IPAs performing audits of the General Fund, the Department of Finance and Administration, and the State of New Mexico's Comprehensive Annual Financial Report.
-These reviews have deemed the process sound and the Department fully compliant with the reconciliation requirements.
+The comprehensive cash reconciliation model which compares aggregated agency claims on the SGFIP to the associated resources held by the State Treasurer's Office has been completed for fiscal year 2020.
+This process has been previously reviewed and is analyzed annually, by the IPAs performing audits of the General Fund, the Department of Finance and Administration, and the State of New Mexico's Comprehensive Annual Financial Report.
+These reviews have deemed the process sound and the Department fully compliant with reconciliation requirements.

-The State Controller indicated on September 17, 2019 that as of June 30, 2019, resources held in pool were equivalent to the corresponding business unit claims on those resources.
+The State Controller indicated on September 10, 2020 that as of June 30, 2020, resources held in the pool were equivalent to the corresponding business unit claims on those resources.
 All claims, as recorded in SHARE, shall be honored at face value.